ToddlerDiffusion: Interactive Structured Image Generation with Cascaded Schr\"odinger Bridge

+Our contributions can be succinctly summarized as follows: \begin{itemize} \item We introduce a cascaded structured image generation pipeline, denoted as {\papernameAbbrev}, that systematically generates a chain of interpretable stages leading to the final image. \item Leveraging the Schr\"odinger Bridge enables us to train the model from scratch using a minimal number of steps: 10 steps only, in addition to, performing on the bar compared to LDM while being 2$\times$ faster, using 3$\times$ smaller architecture. \item {\papernameAbbrev} provides robust editing and interaction capabilities for free; without requiring any manual annotations. \item Introduce a novel formulation for sketch generation that achieves better performance than LDM while using 41$\times$ smaller architecture. \end{itemize}

-We introduce {\papernameAbbrev}, an approach that strategically decomposes the RGB generation task into simpler and more manageable subtasks based on modalities, such as sketch/edge and palette.
-First, Section \ref{sec_toddler_growth} elaborates on our formulation for each stage.
-By decomposing the generation process into simpler components, our model not only becomes interpretable but also empowers users to interact with the system dynamically (Section \ref{sec_inter_control}), as illustrated in Figure \ref{fig_teaser_forward_steps}.
-Significantly, our approach achieves these advancements without relying on manual ground truth annotations, instead leveraging human-free guidance for enhanced efficiency and practical applicability (Section \ref{sec_toddler_guidance}).
+We introduce {\papernameAbbrev}, which strategically decomposes the RGB image generation task into more straightforward and manageable subtasks, such as sketch/edge and palette modalities.
+In Section \ref{sec_toddler_growth}, we detail the formulation of each stage.
+By breaking down the generation process into simpler components, our model not only allows for a more compact architecture but also enables dynamic user interaction with the system, as illustrated in Figure \ref{fig_teaser_fic}.
+Notably, these advancements are achieved without relying on manual ground truth annotations, instead utilizing human-free guidance for enhanced efficiency and practical applicability (Section \ref{sec_toddler_guidance}).
+Lastly, we demonstrate how our method facilitates robust, consistent edits across stages (Section \ref{sec_toddler_consistency}).